 - Content that fails to meet the standard of quality programming that ICTV hopes to foster

-Each ICTV program is required to make a video that will air at ICTV’s Rush Night in order to both create interest in their program and to advertise open positions on their cast and crew; i.e. a “Rush Night Video.”
+Each ICTV program is required to make a video that will air at ICTV’s Recruitment Night in order to both create interest in their program and to advertise open positions on their cast and crew; i.e. a “Recruitment Night Video.”

-Whether a new or returning program, all Rush Night Videos should:
+Whether a new or returning program, all Recruitment Night Videos should:

 - Show/tell the viewer what the program is about